 In particular we’ve been working with Enter Gallery which is based on Bond Street.
 With them we’ve been putting together a series of podcasts called ‘Art Related Noise‘ which is all about trying to capture what’s happening on the art scene today.

 Our most recent trip took us to visit REQ, a Brighton based street artist.
 We first actually met him and interviewed him for the blog back in 2013 when he held a show in London.
 Starting on the graffiti scene in 1984, he was there at the beginning of the movement which we now know as street art.

 REQ is an artist who you can’t fail to spot when visiting Brighton.
 Along with a number of other core Brighton based street artists they form the nucleus of the growing street art scene in the city.
 For us, the city certainly sits alongside London and Bristol as one of the top three street art destination cities in the UK.

-Now REQ is joining forces with Art Republic to put on a street art tour.
+Now REQ is joining forces with Enter Gallery to put on a street art tour.
 Something that he has run in the city for a while now.
 This latest version will start at the gallery and then take in some of the key spots in the city.
 You can find out more about that here.

 So anyway we’ll probably talk more about our interview with REQ in a later post.
 But first we just wanted to focus on some of those artists helping to make the Brighton scene what it is today.